 On August 2, 2018, the U.S. Judicial Panel on Multidistrict Litigation (JPML) decided to consolidate 98 Zostavax lawsuits against Merck & Co. into a multidistrict litigation (MDL).
 These lawsuits were filed by people who received Zostavax, a vaccine to prevent them from developing shingles, and claim to have suffered serious injuries ranging from vision problems and hearing loss to autoimmune disorders, congestive heart failure, brain damage and even shingles.
 These lawsuits were filed in Pennsylvania, New Jersey, New York, Wisconsin and Massachusetts – the MDL will be overseen by a district judge in the Eastern District of Pennsylvania.

-If you or a loved one has developed shingles or suffered serious or life-threatening injury after receiving the Zostavax vaccine, you may be able to file a Zostavax lawsuit.
+If you or a loved one has developed shingles or suffered serious or life-threatening injury after receiving the Zostavax vaccine, you should speak with a Cincinnati Zostavax lawyer.
 The qualified defective drug attorneys at O’Connor, Acciani & Levy will review your claim and determine the legal options available to you.
 Your consultation is free and at no obligation to you.
 You will not be charged for our services unless you receive compensation

 HOW DOES ZOSTAVAX WORK?